TRISTAN-ORF/RiboTIE/README.md

 ## 📋 About
 **Note that RiboTIE was formerly known as RIBO-former.** Changes in naming are ongoing.

-[RiboTIE](https://doi.org/10.1101/2023.06.20.545724) is created to detect translated ORFs using ribosome profiling data.
+[RiboTIE](https://doi.org/10.1101/2023.06.20.545724) is created to annotate translation initiation sites on transcripts using ribosome profiling data.
 This repository contains the instructions to run RiboTIE on custom data.

 The data, model parameters, and benchmark data from **the article** are featured in a [separate repository](https://github.com/TRISTAN-ORF/RiboTIE_article).